itsamrit/DSA/README.md

+🟢Only normal queue & deque has front back

 lexographically maximum no subset more than 10 questions with different just remember it is solved by stack

 👉 for(auto &i:mapp) Use &i otherwise iterator will remain on 1st element